 - If a trust's RIT is \$5000 or less, the trust does not have to pay provisional tax for the following year, but it can choose to make voluntary payments. - If a trust's RIT is more than \$5000, the trust will generally have to pay provisional tax for the following income year.
-There are three different methods for calculating the amount of provisional tax payable: the standard option, the estimation option or the ratio option.
-These methods are explained on pages 31 and 32. - If a trust's RIT is more than \$5000, but the trust expects its RIT at the end of the following year to be \$5000 or less, it can estimate its provisional tax at nil.
-However, before making such an estimate please read the section on use-of-money interest see page 33.
+There are 3 different methods for calculating the amount of provisional tax payable: the standard option, the estimation option or the ratio option.
+These methods are explained below. - If a trust's RIT is more than \$5000, but the trust expects its RIT at the end of the following year to be \$5000 or less, it can estimate its provisional tax at nil.
+However, before making such an estimate please read the section on use-of-money interest see page 35.